-In today’s rapid developer series, we’re highlighting Herman Geldenhuys, Mendix Business Engineer at ProfitScience.
+In today’s maker profile, we’re highlighting Herman Geldenhuys, Mendix Business Engineer at ProfitScience.
 In this interview, Herman explains why customer satisfaction is a key driver for his own development efforts.
 He also explains why he’s so excited to participate in the Mendix community.

 I started my IT career at the early age of 18.
 I was self-taught in various technologies and I have a total of 17 years’ experience in biodiversity, enterprise content management, 3D videography, GIS, tourism, agriculture, financial and healthcare fields.